Attractor-driven matter: Discussion

-It is also worth commenting on rare trigger events, induced by the driving attractor $\mathcal{A}$ and an associated cutting plane $\tilde{P}$.
-Such rare events occur over characteristic timescales that are very long, compared to the timescale $T$ associated with a segment of the driving attractor that has a winding number on the order of unity (relative to an origin located at the ``center of mass'' of the segment).
-For example, for the Lorenz or Bouali attractors, $T$ is of the order of the time taken to traverse one ``loop'' of a lobe.
-More generally, $T$ may be defined as the characteristic time that a state-space trajectory would require, to traverse a state-space arc length $s(t+T)-s(t)$ that is on the order of the diameter $\mathcal{D}$ of $\mathcal{A}$, provided that $\mathcal{D}$ is finite.
+We open this discussion by considering rare\cite{RareEventsBook1,RareEventsBook2} trigger events, induced by a driving strange attractor $\mathcal{A}$ and an associated cutting plane.
+This corresponds to an extreme case of Fig.~\ref{Fig: schemaic}, in which (i) only a minuscule fraction $f \lll 1$ of the driving attractor lies on one side of the cutting plane, or (ii) only a minuscule fraction of the driving attractor lies within the trigger volume.
+For concreteness, we focus on the case of a cutting plane $\tilde{P}$, with the tilde denoting the fact that this is a ``rare-event cutting plane'', in the sense of the term given in the previous sentence.
+The induced rare events occur over characteristic timescales that are very long, compared to the timescale $\mathcal{T}$ associated with a segment of the driving attractor that has a winding number on the order of unity (relative to an origin located at the ``center of mass'' of the segment).
+For example, for the Lorenz\cite{Lorenz1963,Sparrowbook} or Bouali\cite{Bouali20143d} attractors, $\mathcal{T}$ is on the order of the time taken to traverse one ``loop'' of an attractor lobe.
+More generally, $\mathcal{T}$ may be defined as the characteristic time that a state-space trajectory would require, to traverse a state-space arc length $s(t+T)-s(t)$ that is on the order of the diameter $\mathcal{D}$ of $\mathcal{A}$, provided that $\mathcal{D}$ is finite.
 For example, suppose the driving attractor to be of the Lorenz type, with cutting plane $P\rightarrow\tilde{P}$ in Fig.~\ref{Fig: schemaic} such that only a very small fraction $f \lll 1$ of the strange attractor's measure lies to a particular side of $\tilde{P}$.
-This ensures that---for a generic starting point on $\mathcal{A}$---the probability of crossing $\tilde{P}$ is extremely low, over a timescale on the order of the typical time $T$ taken to traverse one loop of the Lorenz attractor.
-Such rare-event triggers could be used to model the finite lifetime of one or more interacting particles, in a variety of settings including the active-matter examples in the present paper.
-For example, in Fig.~\ref{Fig: schemaic}, the cutting plane $P$ (which drives the active-particle dynamics), could be augmented with the rare-event cutting plane $\tilde{P}$, which models the death (destruction, annihilation, absorption) of an active particle.
-A similar device could be used to model the birth (creation, emission) of an active particle.
+This ensures that---for a generic starting point on $\mathcal{A}$---the probability of crossing $\tilde{P}$ is extremely low, over a timescale on the order of the typical time $\mathcal{T}$ taken to traverse one loop of the Lorenz attractor.
+Such rare-event triggers could be used to model the finite lifetime of one or more interacting particles, in a variety of settings.
+For example, in Fig.~\ref{Fig: schemaic}, the cutting plane $P$ could be augmented with the rare-event cutting plane $\tilde{P}$, which models the death (destruction, annihilation, absorption) of a particle.
+A similar device could be used to model the birth (creation, emission, binary fission) of a particle.
+We should also point out that the cutting-plane or cutting-volume constructions are not necessary to enable rare attractor-induced events.
+For example, events with an arbitrarily high degree of rarity could be induced by the condition that the state-space vector lie on a point in the state-space trajectory whose curvature lies between $K$ and $K + \varepsilon$, where $K$ is a finite-sized real number and $\varepsilon$ is a real parameter that can be made arbitrarily small.